NoteBoxz/NotezyLib/README.md

 # Notezy Lib

-A Lethal Company Library mod, made for adding special mechanics to Custom Moons.
+A Lethal Company library mod for adding special mechanics to custom moons.

 ## Features

-> ### Multi Dungeon Generator
+> ### Multi-Dungeon Generator
-Allows for custom moons to have more than one interior generated (Does not support fire exits)
+Allows custom moons to have more than one interior generated (currently does not support fire exits).

-To set it up, go to the top toolbars, click on Tools -> NotezyLib -> Set Up Multi-Dungeon All settings are option, (aside from the extra dungon count)
+For developers: to set it up, go to the top menu and click Tools -> NotezyLib -> Set Up Multi-Dungeon.
+All settings are optional (aside from the extra dungeon count).

-> ### Thats it!
+> ### That's it!
-Aside from some occasinal scripts I've moved from my moons to this lib for later use, the Multi Dungeon Generator is the biggest thing this lib has to offer so far.
+Aside from some occasional scripts I've moved from my moons to this lib for later use, the Multi-Dungeon Generator is the biggest feature this lib has to offer so far.